andrewpratt64/TeardownCustomWeather/README.txt

-# TeardownCustomWeather
- A module to add customizable snow to your map
+Custom Weather Mod for Teardown by Andrew Pratt (andrewpratt64) A module to add customizable snow to your map
- By Andrew Pratt
- (andrewpratt64)

 License info in LICENSE.txt